Authentic Lessons for 21st Century Learning

 • Word: Select one word that captures their answer to the question "Are humans inherently good or evil?"

-Display slide 19 and instruct students to record their ideas on Flip.
+Display slide 19 and instruct students to record their ideas on Padlet.

 Resources